CarnegieHall/webarchiving/phs-samplequeries.md

 	- Filter by Venue: Main Hall (NB: most likely venue for concerto performances)
 	- Filter by Keyword: “violin concerto”
 	- Filters produce manageable set of results (35), which user can peruse to find correct concerts
-	- Open a few likely results, culminating with two concerts by Erick Friedman with American Symphony Orchestra (OPAS IDs 23309 and 30650)
+	- Open a few likely results, culminating with two concerts by Erick Friedman with American Symphony Orchestra (Event IDs 23309 and 30650)
 	-- These concerts are 2 weeks apart, but user finds single performer, 6 violin concertos (no other concerts on successive nights, and none featuring same performer playing more than one concerto)
 	- Clear all filters
 10. Query: Performance history for solo recitals given by Martha Argerich
 	- Filter by Performer: Martha Argerich
 	- Filter by Genre (i.e. event type): solo recital
 	- Share this search: https://ektpreprod.corp.carnegiehall.org/PerformanceHistorySearch/#!performer=6906&genre=24
-	- Open each event record (OPAS IDS 31525, 37386, 18864)
+	- Open each event record for Event IDs: 31525: "Ruggiero Ricci: 50th Anniversary of his New York Debut"; 37386: "Martha Argerich"; 18864: "Martha Argerich"
 	- Clear Genre filter: solo recital
 	- Filter by Genre: duo recital
 	- Open oldest record (OPAS ID 35393)(